Small Tight Aspect Ratio Tokamak: Legacy

 In March 1998, the START experiment finished and has since been disassembled and transferred to the ENEA research laboratory at Frascati, Italy, where it formed the basis of Proto-Sphera.
 The START team began the Mega Ampere Spherical Tokamak Experiment or MAST in 1999 which operated in the Culham Science Centre, UK until 2013.
+A successor experiment called MAST Upgrade began operation in 2020 at Culham.